 During this project period, Drake University Head Start has continued to recruit families, provide high quality family services to enrolled children, and provide innovative professional development and instructional coaching to teaching staff, directors, and administrators.
-Additionally, we have developed collaborative relationships with organizations that support children and families as they age out of our program.
+Additionally, the agency has developed collaborative relationships with organizations that support children and families as they age out of the EHS-CCP program.